grandcircusco/cheatsheets/java/mvc-setup-mongodb.md

 * Include a full constructor with all members and a default constructor with no params

 ### 6. CREATE A REPOSITORY
-*WARNING*: For this step, you must create your DAO/Repository in the main package or in a subpackage of the main package of your app.
+*WARNING*: For this step, you must create your Repository in the main package or in a subpackage of the main package of your app.

 * In `src/main/java`, inside your package, create a new Java interface.
 * Name it `<Something>Repository`